 Since there is a dense placement of buried vias covered in resin in the PCB, there is usually a low binding force between the reinforcing prepreg sheet and the resin.

 As a result, some surfaces may experience delamination, especially after soldering at high temperatures.

-Manufacturers usually use resins with a comparable Tg and CTE to the substrate material to prevent delamination.
+Manufacturers use resins with a comparable Tg and CTE to the substrate material to prevent delamination.

 The goal is to make the two layers contract and expand at a similar rate to ensure they remain bound together even as the temperature fluctuates.

-High-frequency multilayer boards need multiple through holes for efficient heat dissipation, but this is not easy during the PCB fabrication process.
+High-frequency multilayer boards need multiple through holes for efficient heat dissipation, but this is not easy during PCB fabrication.

-Drilling generates heat, and the melted debris from this process can solidify on the hole walls, resulting in dismal heat dissipation performance, which affects the high-frequency circuit.
+Drilling generates heat, and the melted debris from this process can solidify on the hole walls, resulting in dismal heat dissipation, and affecting the high-frequency circuit.

 The solution is to use a resin cover instead of an aluminum one, which absorbs heat better when drilling.
 It also helps to increase the suction and vacuuming pressure to improve the hole quality.

 While the through holes help with heat dissipation, they can affect the integrity of the high-frequency signals.
-The extra stub acts as a reflecting path, which increases the insertion loss.
+The extra stub acts as a reflecting path, increasing insertion loss.

-The only way to work around this problem is by drilling a wider hole on the reverse side to get rid of the extra stub.
+The only way to work around this problem is by drilling a wider hole on the reverse side to eliminate the extra stub.